 Our mission is to be the friendliest pottery studio!
 We aspire to foster friendships and nurture community through a mutual love of clay.

 COVID helped many people discover that they need more meaning in their lives.
 The search for meaningful activities is leading a record number of people toward pottery as its accessibility and flexibility makes an ideal hobby.
 However, the cost of equipment, the mess it can create, and the space needed, all make it necessary to go to a studio to do at least part of the work.
-From home potters with a wheel who just need a kiln to fire their wares, to people wanting a complete artistic community, Community Clay can support artists and craftspeople in every part of their journey.
+From home potters with a wheel who just need a kiln to fire their wares, to people wanting a complete artistic community, Community Clay can support ceramic artists in every part of their journey.

 Our teaching studio is located in Denver in the eclectic River North Art District (RiNo).